Eye Gland Dysfunction. What it is and How can be Treated

 - Use of prescribed topical azithromycin, antimicrobial and those drugs with lipid-modulating ingredients.

-- LipiFlow Thermal Pulsation Technology where a 12 minute session is performed to unclog the meibomian glands.
-Application of controlled heat is done to the inner surface of the eyelid margins while at the same time putting pulsating pressure on the outer eyelids.
+- LipiFlow Thermal Pulsation Technology where a 12 minute session is performed to unclog the eye glands.
+Application of controlled heat is done to the inner surface of the margins while at the same time putting pulsating pressure on the outer eyelids.
 This is the best dry eye therapy solution for patients with MGD.

 If you are diagnosed to have Eye Gland Dysfunction avoid doing self-remedy medications because it might worsen the problem.
 Seek immediate medical help with a dry eye doctor to know the real cause of your dry eyes problem.
 Ask for the estimated LipiFlow treatment cost.